mpc-msri/EzPC/Aramis/README.md

 # Adding Custom Intel-registered Keys to Aramis
 If you have registered you own keys with Intel, then you can follow these steps to use them instead of the preincluded ones.
 * Go to `service-provider/defs.h` and update your Intel assigned SPID and QUOTE_SIGN_TYPE in the file.
-* You must have recieved a `RK_PUB` (or a certificate file of IAS) file from Intel after registeration.
-Append Certification and Private Key components in that file after one another in order and put them in the `service-provider/cert_and_key.pem` overwriting the previous certificate and private key.
+* Create an empty pem file with the name - "cert_and_key.pem" and put in the certificate that you used to register to Intel developer account and in a new line of this file (cert_and_key.pem) after the certificate, put the key that you used while generating the certificate.
+If you used openssl to generate the certificate, then the certificate.pem and key.pem files are both created in the same directory.
+Put this file in the `service-provider/cert_and_key.pem` overwriting the previous certificate and private key.
 * Overwrite the files `party0/Enclave/Enclave_private.pem`, `party1/Enclave/Enclave_private.pem` and `party2/Enclave/Enclave_private.pem` with you self-signed private key that you created for registering with Intel.
 (Previous section of README, point 1).
 * Go to file `service-provider/IAS_web_service/IAS_web_service.cpp` in the funtion `send_to_ias_sig_rl()` and update the values `subscription_key_p` and `subscription_key_s` with your primary and secondary subscription keys.